Pentagram (video game)

 Pentagram is a ZX Spectrum and MSX video game released by Ultimate Play the Game in 1986.
 It is the fourth in the Sabreman series, following on from his adventures in Sabre Wulf, Underwurlde and Knight Lore.
 Similarly to Knight Lore it uses the isometric Filmation engine.
-The game was written by either Tim and Chris Stamper or a U.S. Gold programming team (see the main article for the reason for this confusion).
+The game was written by either Tim and Chris Stamper or a U.S. Gold programming team.

 Introduction

-Typically for an Ultimate release, the inlay card provides little actual instruction for playing the game, but includes a cryptic short story as an introduction.
+Typically, for an Ultimate release, the inlay card provides little actual instruction for playing the game, but includes a cryptic short story as an introduction.

 This was Ultimate's way of describing the object of the game, which is to recover the lost Pentagram, an artifact of magical power.
 Firstly, Sabreman must locate one of the wells located in the maze of screens, shoot it several times with his spell and take the resultant bucket of water to one of the broken obelisks.
 When dropped on these, the water will "heal" the stone.
 This must be done with each of the four obelisks to make the titular Pentagram appear in one of the rooms.
 Once this is done, five magic runestones must be found and placed on the Pentagram itself.